 🔑Key Highlights

-This setup acts like a PBX phone system.
+This setup acts like a Private Branch Exchange (PBX) phone system.
 You control calls, users, and routing from a web dashboard or mobile app.
 Your staff can use mobile devices, desk phones, or laptops.
 They answer business calls from any location.

 You won’t miss customer calls.
 Features like call forwarding and caller ID help keep your business communication active.
 The system supports tools like visual voicemail, text messaging, and live chat.
 It keeps everything in one place.